adityasengar/adityasengar.github.io/research.md

 ---

-## Blockchain Technology for Efficient Public-Sector Schemes
+# Blockchain Technology for Efficient Public-Sector Schemes {: #blockchain }

 To diversify my research, I explored how **blockchain technology** could improve transparency and efficiency in government welfare programs.
 I proposed using blockchain as a **distributed ledger** for securely storing and managing beneficiary data, with smart contracts automating transactions to reduce human intervention.
 We applied this framework to India’s flagship employment scheme, **MGNREGA**, which had an allocation of roughly ₹55,000 crore (~US $8 billion) in FY 2018–2019.
 By leveraging cryptographic integrity and immutability, the system ensures funds are disbursed only to verified recipients and that all transactions are auditable, improving accountability and reducing fraud and inefficiency.